mediacloud/backend/doc/story_processing_flows.markdown

 The order of the operations described below is:

-crawl -> extract -> optional annotation -> solr import
+crawl -> extract -> optional annotation -> Solr import

-As described below, bitly fetching happens 3 and 30 days after story publication, and each bitly fetch triggers another solr import.
+As described below, bitly fetching happens 3 and 30 days after story publication, and each bitly fetch triggers another Solr import.

 Crawler
 -------

 The crawler is responsible downloading all feeds and stories.
 The crawler consists of the provider, the engine, and a specified number of fetcher/handler processes.
-The engine hands urls to the fetchers to download.
+The engine hands URLs to the fetchers to download.
 The handlers store the downloaded content.
 If the content is a feed, parse the feed to find new stories and add those to the download queue.
 More details about the crawler are [here](crawler.markdown).

 Extractor
 ---------

-The extractors are responsible for parsing the substantive text from the raw html of each story and storing it in the download_texts table.
+The extractors are responsible for parsing the substantive text from the raw HTML of each story and storing it in the download_texts table.
 The extractor also parses the download_text into sentences and stores those sentences in the story_sentences table.
 An extractor job is queued by the crawler handler for each story it downloads.
 More information in the extractor [here](extractor.markdown).